weblyzard/inscriptis/README.rst

    Conversion quality becomes a factor once you need to move beyond simple HTML snippets.
 Non-specialized approaches and less sophisticated libraries do not correctly interpret HTML semantics and, therefore, fail to properly convert constructs such as itemizations, enumerations, and tables.

-   BeautifulSoup's `get_text()` function, for example, converts the following HTML enumeration to the string `firstsecond`.
+   Beautiful Soup's `get_text()` function, for example, converts the following HTML enumeration to the string `firstsecond`.

    .. code-block:: HTML